Why It Pays to “Discover” Online Banking

 Final Thoughts on Discover Bank

 There’s no doubt about it: bringing my savings to internet banking accounts was among the smartest money moves I’ve made.
 No longer am I letting my cash just sit in a checking account doing nothing.
-Instead I’m earning interest, which has also encouraged to save even more.
+Instead I’m earning interest, which also encouraged me to save even more.
+In fact, while I now retain several online accounts with varying amounts of money in them, my Discover accounts remain core among my line-up.

-Beyond the increase in APY, on the whole, I’d say Discover Bank has improved even since my initially positive review.
+On the whole, I’d also say Discover Bank has improved even since my initially positive review.
 The merging of credit and banking accounts, sleeker debit card, and Apple Pay support have all been welcomed additions — even if my little $.10 trick no longer works.
-Furthermore, having found myself fallible and accidentally bouncing a check, it was great to see the bank’s First Fee Forgiveness save the day.
+Furthermore, having found myself fallible and accidentally bouncing a check, it was great to see the bank’s First Fee Forgiveness save the day and have the bank since update their terms to drop fees altogether.

-For all of those reasons, even though I now have other online bank accounts including Aspiration, my Discover Bank accounts are still my most used.
-With a current savings APY of 2.10%, I’ve found this to be the perfect place to house my emergency fund and other extra cash.
-So, if you’re looking for a better bank account to supplement what you currently have or want to get away from the big banks, I’d definitely recommend looking into what Discover Bank has to offer.
+For all of those reasons, I’ve found the Discover Bank account to be the perfect place to house my emergency fund and other extra cash.
+So, if you’re looking for a better bank account to supplement what you currently have or want to get away from the big banks, I think Discover Bank could be a good option.